MeVisLab/examples/mevislab.github.io/content/examples/visualization/example3/index.md

 category: "visualization"
 ---

-# Visualization Example 3: Image overlays
+# Visualization Example 3: Image Overlays
 This example shows the creation of an overlay.
 Using the module `SoView2DOverlay`, an overlay can be blended over a 2D image.
 ![Screenshot](/examples/visualization/example3/image.png)